eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-oauth-full.md

   | Conflicts with | spring.security.oauth2.resourceserver.jwt.issuerUri |
 | Environment | SPRING_SECURITY_OAUTH2_RESOURCESERVER_JWT_JWKSETURI |

 Use the following configuration options to specify the claims conveyed by a JWT used to access protected resources of DataPlatform.
-If nothing is configured, a default configuration is provided with the following configuration
+If nothing is configured, the following default configuration is provided

 ***Property: spring.security.oauth2.resourceserver.jwt.claims.username***